-Home » Uncategorized » How does cystitis manifest itself in men?
+Home » Latest Topics & Insights on Urology and Penis Enlargement » How does cystitis manifest itself in men?
 Symptoms, causes & treatment

 How does cystitis manifest itself in men?
 Symptoms, causes & treatment

-Cystitis is often considered a women’s disease – but men can also be affected.
-Although cystitis occurs less frequently in men, its course is often more complicated.
-In this blog post, we’ll show you how to recognize cystitis, what causes it and what treatment really helps.
+Bladder infections are often considered a women’s disease.
+However, men can also be affected.
+Although cystitis occurs less frequently in men, it is often more complicated.
+In this article, you will find out how to recognize cystitis, what causes it and what treatment really helps.

 What are the typical symptoms of cystitis in men?